lucacrippa88/watson-telegram-bot/README.md

-# Create a Watson Assistant web app with no coding skills
+# Create a Watson Assistant based Telegram bot with no coding skills

-This tutorial will show how to integrate a Chatbot made with Watson Assistant into a web application built with Node-RED.
+This tutorial will show how to integrate a Chatbot made with Watson Assistant into a Telegram bot built with Node-RED.
 No coding skills are needed!
 This tutorial collects all experience gained on Watson Assistant and Node-RED during ASL 2017-2018 sessions.

+## Features

+The final bot will implement natural language chat, vocal message interactions, visual recognition on photos and sentences translation.

 ## Prerequisites